-One another point to note is that all domestic participants should only report to MKK (Local TR) pursuant to domestic requirements.
+One another point to note is that all domestic participants should only report to MKK (Merkezi Kayıt Istanbul CSD of Turkey) pursuant to domestic requirements.
 Reporting to foreign TRs is not permitted.

 Additionally there are no specific provisions in the Communiqué regarding reporting to TR-like entities.